pineapple-exe/hemnet-crawler/README.md

 ![image](https://user-images.githubusercontent.com/70913967/160587312-67cc75e8-7774-40ff-992c-fd7eaba1d3f2.png)

-#### Using it
+#### Usage
 1. Set **HemnetCrawler.ConsoleApp** as *Startup Project*.
-2. Run the project until it is finished on its own accord.
+2. Gather listing and final bids by running the project until it is finished on its own accord.
 The data of all listings and final bids will now be stored in your database.
 3. Set **HemnetCrawler.WebApp** as *Startup Project*.
 4. Run the project to access the UI.

 Listings and final bids are presented in separate tables, in the form of simplified data structures drawn from the database.
 Use the search function to filter entities.
-Click on a property (table header) to order the results by given property.
+Click on a property (table header) to sort the results by given property.
 Click on the same property again to reverse the order.

 ![image](https://user-images.githubusercontent.com/70913967/160587273-7f59af4b-a372-47fa-8f6e-33789ab67aef.png)